deriveitCreator/desktopBuddy/README.md

 - `b`: toggle window border.
 - `f`: toggle float (the up and down movement).
 - `t`: keep the window on top.
 You can click through the window when this is toggled on.
-- `c`: Bring the window to the center of your main monitor.
+- `c`: Bring the window to the center of your monitor.
 - Arrow Keys: Move your buddy up, down, left or right.
 - `W`/`A`/`S`/`D`: Change width and height.